-A Messenger bot is basically simulating a conversation and gives pre-written replies people can choose from, or it’s waiting for specific input.
-Bots can help you to generate leads, deliver lead magnets, and build 1:1 relationships by providing a lot of value.
+A Messenger bot simulates a conversation and gives pre-written replies people can choose from, or it’s waiting for specific input.
+Bots can help you generate leads, deliver lead magnets, and build 1:1 relationships by providing much value.

 Why Facebook Messenger?

-You can use a Facebook Messenger Bot for a lot of things.
-But we can basically divide them into 3 categories.
+You can use a Facebook Messenger Bot for many things.
+But we can divide them into three categories.

 The 10 Biggest Facebook Messenger Bot Mistakes